What Is Microneedling? How It Works And All Your Questions Answered

 According to the researchers, using Vitamin C with microneedling had a 63% possibility of leading to smoother skin.
 Applying Vitamin C after microneedling can amplify the benefits of both of them.

-Banish Oil is a fresh vitamin c serum to apply after microneedling that isn't too strong and it's very hydrating.
+Banish Serum is a fresh vitamin c serum to apply after microneedling that isn't too concentrated and it's very hydrating.
 Its ingredients contain L-ascorbic acid, Vitamin E, and ferulic acid.
 It can help the healing process without overly irritating our skin.

 Staying moisturized is also important after microneedling.

 Keeping skin moisturized is important so skin is protected and less prone to irritation as it heals.
 The best product to help our skin stay moisturized is always a good cream or moisturizer.
-The Banish Vitamin C crème contains natural ingredients and doesn't leave a heavy or greasy feel.
-The Banish Oil is also hydrating containing the humectant glycerin.
+The Banish Serum is also hydrating containing the humectant glycerin.

 What should you avoid after microneedling?

 Avoid Exposure to the Sun (Sun protection)

 Use sunscreen with a sun protection factor (SPF) value of 30 or more when you are outside.
 Without sun protection, microneedling may lead to higher PIH (post-inflammatory hyperpigmentation) risk because of UV damage.

 You should avoid wearing makeup for at least 8 hours after microneedling.
 Since your skin has open channels - wearing makeup may lead to clogged pores and irritation.
 It doesn’t take a long time to heal the skin for most people when using the Banisher 2.0 as instructed.
 You should be okay to wear makeup the following day.